vectorch-ai/ScaleLLM/README.md

 ## Overview

-ScaleLLM is a high-performance inference system for large language models, designed for production environments.
-It supports most popular open-source models, including Llama2, Bloom, GPT-NeoX, and more.
+ScaleLLM is a cutting-edge inference system engineered for large language models (LLMs), meticulously designed to meet the demands of production environments.
+It extends its support to a wide range of popular open-source models, including Llama2, Bloom, GPT-NeoX, and more.

 ## Key Features

-- **High Performance**: ScaleLLM is optimized for high-performance LLM inference.
+- [High Efficiency](): Excels in high-performance LLM inference, leveraging state-of-the-art techniques and technologies like [Flash Attention](https://github.com/Dao-AILab/flash-attention), [Paged Attention](https://github.com/vllm-project/vllm), [Continuous batching](https://www.anyscale.com/blog/continuous-batching-llm-inference), and more.
-- **Tensor Parallelism**: Utilizes tensor parallelism for efficient model execution.
+- [Tensor Parallelism](): Utilizes tensor parallelism for efficient model execution.
-- **OpenAI-compatible API** Efficient golang rest api server that compatible with OpenAI.
+- [OpenAI-compatible API](): An efficient [golang](https://en.wikipedia.org/wiki/Go_(programming_language)) rest api server that compatible with OpenAI.
-- **Huggingface models Integration** Seamless integration with most popular HF models.
+- [Huggingface models](): Seamless integration with most popular [HF models](#supported-models), supporting safetensors.
-- **Customizable**: Offers flexibility for customization to meet your specific needs.
+- [Customizable](): Offers flexibility for customization to meet your specific needs, and provides an easy way to add new models.
-- **Production Ready**: Designed to be deployed in production environments.
+- [Production Ready](): Engineered with production environments in mind, ScaleLLM is equipped with robust system monitoring and management features to ensure a seamless deployment experience.

 ## Getting Started